opendp/deployments-registry-ui/pages/background/intro-to-dp.md

 ## Rényi DP

-[Rényi DP (RDP)](https://arxiv.org/abs/1702.07476) has two privacy parameters (α and ε).
-As in other definitions, a smaller value for ε indicates better privacy, though RDP ε values cannot be directly compared with ε values from other variants without considering the value of α.
+[Rényi DP (RDP)](https://arxiv.org/abs/1702.07476) has two privacy parameters (α and ϵ).
+As in other definitions, a smaller value for ϵ indicates better privacy, though RDP ϵ values cannot be directly compared with ϵ values from other variants without considering the value of α.
 The α parameter is an integer greater than 1, and larger values of α indicate better privacy.